GoogleCloudPlatform/datashare-toolkit/client/README.md

 # Overview

-This documentation provides the details for the BQDS Injestion Multicast Client.
-The Mulicast Client provides data producers the ability to subscribe to a multicast broadcast group and publish those messages to a specific GCP PubSub Topic.
+This documentation provides the details for the BQDS Multicast Client (BMC).
+BMC provides data producers the ability to subscribe to a multicast broadcast group and publish those messages to a specific GCP PubSub Topic.
+Going the opposite direction (PubSub -> multicast group) is currently out of scope.

 ## Architecture